-- An independent process for appointing directors.2 - A board on which the majority of directors and the Chair are independent.3 - A board charter that sets out the roles and responsibilities of the CEO, Board, Chair and the basis for the appointment of the Chair. - A strategic plan that reflects these Terms of Endorsement and the company's purpose, with reference to how it will discharge its functions as a not-for-profit entity. - An annual report outlining how auDA has discharged its responsibilities under these terms.
-If the Government has concerns, the Minister will write to auDA asking for a commitment to improve its performance.
+- An independent process for appointing directors.2 - 2.
+A board on which the majority of directors and the Chair are independent.3 - 3.
+A board charter that sets out the roles and responsibilities of the CEO, Board, Chair and the basis for the appointment of the Chair. - 4.
+A strategic plan that reflects these Terms of Endorsement and the company's purpose, with reference to how it will discharge its functions as a not-for-profit entity. - 5.
+Quarterly reporting to members. - 6.
+An annual report outlining how auDA has discharged its responsibilities under these terms.